Rainbow Springs

 Recently, The Big Splash opened at Rainbow Springs.
 It's a 9 minute boat ride taking you through a bit of New Zealand's ecological history.

-Features are the animated dinosaur, Haast eagle (it was the largest in the world I've been told) and the moa.
+Features are portrayals of the animated dinosaur, the Haast eagle (it was the largest in the world I've been told) and the moa.

 Rainbow Springs sign located at the entrance, Rotorua, NZ